Meet our Staff

 Leanne has spent much of her career working in mortgage lending, as both a processor and a loan officer.
 Her specialty has been working with first-time home buyers, helping them to qualify for and purchase their homes.
 She also spent several years working in a developing community that was designed to provide affordable homes in a place where neighbors could know and support each other and have the opportunity to grow and thrive.
 Leanne knows the value of affordable homeownership and has a passion for building community.

-Emily Holmes – Program Coordinator
+Emily Holmes – Program Administrator

 Operations: Store